 By the time the band reconvened at Olympic Studios in Barnes, England, the magic had gone.
 Inter-band relations were be strained.
 The quality of the new material was not up to the standard of the first LP and Clapton was most probably missing a second guitar player to bring the best of him, much in the way Allman had done in the ‘Layla’ sessions.
 That is not to say that everything is not up to scratch.
 Anyway, things quickly started to fall apart with Jim Gordon seemingly being the instigator of it.

 He wanted more song writing credits, and three of his songs were recorded in the sessions.
 None have seen the light officially as of June 2021.
-He was also displaying the first symptoms of as yet undiagnosed schizophrenia and this was shown on the sessions notes when the engineer wrote ‘what the fuck is he doing?’ on the session notes.
+He was also displaying the first symptoms of as yet undiagnosed schizophrenia and this was shown on the sessions notes when the engineer wrote ‘what the fuck is he doing?’
 The end of the band came about when Gordon spent an enormous amount of time tuning his drums.
 The atmosphere was already tense and this tuning exercise did nothing to cut the tension.
 Clapton, who was tuning his guitar, made some remark about the merits of another drummer which Gordon took exception to.
 An exchange of words took place which ended when Gordon said ‘would you like me to tune that thing for you?’, referring to Clapton’s guitar.
 More words were exchanged and Clapton let the studio saying that he would never work with Gordon again.
 He never did.
 It would also take him until 2000 to play with Whitlock again even though bass player Carl Radle was a member of Clapton’s band for most of the 1970s.

 So, how to put together what could have been the second LP.
 ‘Layla’ was made up of nine original songs and five covers.
 When the band were recording the album, they were worried that they would not have enough material for a single album, let alone the double that it became.
 The covers and the extended run time of some of the songs helped up the run time.
 There is no need to try and emulate the double sided nature of that album.
 A single disc LP will have to do here.